ferjorosa/ferjorosa.github.io/_posts/2025-06-08-decision-theory-I.md

 </table>
 </center>

-## Evaluating the Decision Tree
+<h2 id="evaluating-the-decision-tree">Evaluating the Decision Tree</h2>

 To figure out the best course of action in a decision tree, we need to look at every possible decision path.
 This boils down to two key steps:

 1. **Estimating Probabilities**.
 This involves using both marginal and conditional probabilities.
 2. **Calculating Expected Utilities**.
 This requires evaluating the outcomes for each decision.

-Same as before, the expected utility of a decision is computed by multiplying the utility of each outcome by its associated probability and summing these products across all possible outcomes under that decision.
-The decision with the highest expected utility at each decision node is the optimal choice.
+Same as before, the EU of a decision is computed by multiplying the utility of each outcome by its associated probability and summing these products across all possible outcomes under that decision.
+Since we're assuming risk neutrality, utilities are proportional to monetary values.
+The decision with the highest EU at each decision node is the optimal choice.

-### Perform the Test and the Result is "pass"
+<h3 id="perform-the-test-and-the-result-is-pass">Perform the Test and the Result is "pass"</h3>

 From the test accuracy table, we know  $$P(R \mid Q)$$, which is the probability of each test result given the true field quality.
 But to evaluate the decision tree, we need the opposite: $$P(Q \mid R)$$, the probability of each field quality given the observed test result.
 This is important because once we see the test result, we have to decide whether to buy based on the updated belief about the field quality.
-We use **Bayes' Theorem** to calculate these posterior probabilities of <span style="color:purple;"><strong>Q</strong></span> given that the test result is a "pass".
+We'll use **Bayes' Theorem** to calculate these posterior probabilities of <span style="color:purple;"><strong>Q</strong></span> given that the test result is a "pass".

 First, we compute the marginal probability of obtaining a "pass" result: